anna-kot/minneapolis-crime/README.md

 # An Exploration of Crime in Minneapolis, MN
 Utilizing an assigned data set, this project focuses on data cleansing and visualization using R and Tableau, including garnering insights on:

-* vehicle-related crimes versus other crimes;
+* vehicle-related offenses versus other offenses;
-* time taken to report crimes; and
+* time taken to report offenses; and
-* the geolocation of crimes in Minneapolis, MN.
+* the geolocation of offenses in Minneapolis, MN.

 This project was completed by [Anna M. Kot](https://github.com/kotanna) at University of New Hampshire for DATA901: Analytics Applications I (Fall 2018).